Today we’re reviewing the RW200 Rower. We’ll discuss the pros and cons and how it compares to other rowers in the same price range.

 Level 10 allows the most air into the flywheel, which creates “more resistance”.
 This can be compared to rowing in a big, heavy boat.

-While this may sound like adjustable resistance, it technically is not.
-Concept2 compares it to being “similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance.”
-If this is confusing you can read their Damper 101 article here.
+While this may sound like adjustable resistance, it’s not really.
+Concept2 compares it to being “similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance” (source).

 To adjust the “silent magnetic resistance” there is a plus and minus sign on the monitor.

 Here is where things get a little confusing.
 In the past, the RW200 was an “air-only” rower.

 This meant there were a lot of complaints about the noise level and many people felt the resistance was overall very weak.